Adam-Collier/portfolio-site/content/resources/css/index.md

 [Smoother & sharper shadows with layered box-shadows](https://tobiasahlin.com/blog/layered-smooth-box-shadows/) - Create smoother box-shadows with some techniques from Tobias

 [Relearn CSS layout](https://every-layout.dev/) - If you find yourself wrestling with Flexbox this will be a good refresher/guide

+[Styling Layout Wrappers In CSS](https://ishadeed.com/article/styling-wrappers-css) - A comprehensive introduction on creating and styling Layout wrappers.
+I really like this article because it covers a lot of use cases.